Clip claiming vegetable vendors are spreading COVID-19 is FAKE

 It claims that the vendors are spreading COVID-19 by licking or spitting on vegetables and fruits.
 The clip is clearly fake and is also very unfair to these vendors who are out in the open to ensure that you and I have supplies of essentials.

 The Ministry of Health said that cases have been reported of people affected with COVID-19 as well as healthcare workers, sanitary workers and police, who are in the frontline for management of the outbreak, facing discrimination on account of heightened fear and misinformation about infection.
 Even those who have recovered from COVID-19 face such discrimination.

-Further, certain communities and areas are being labeled purely based on false reports floating in social media and elsewhere.
+Further, certain communities and areas are being labelled purely based on false reports floating in social media and elsewhere.

 What does your child think about the coronavirus lockdown: Send us their thoughts